microsoft/vscode-iot-workbench/README.md

 3. The cross-compiling of the code happens in the dev container.
 Once its done, it pops up the notification.
     ![Compile success](./docs/images/compile-success.png)

+4. The compiled binary file is located in `.build` folder.

 #### Upload to target device